lpq29743/lpq29743.github.io/pages/index.md

 - Modeling inter-aspect relation for utilizing the information of the nearby aspects
 - Designing an auxiliary task to learn the sentiment distribution for the desired aspect

-**A Shared-Private Model with Joint Learning and Predict-then-Extend Extraction for Targeted Sentiment Analysis.** First author, submitted to AAAI 2020.

-- A shared-private network to exploit the relation between target extraction and target classification
-- An heuristic predict-then-extend algorithm for target extraction

-**Hierarchical Attention Network with Pairwise Loss for Chinese Zero Pronoun Resolution.** First author, submitted to AAAI 2020.
+**Hierarchical Attention Network with Pairwise Loss for Chinese Zero Pronoun Resolution.** First author, accepted to AAAI 2020.

 - Modeling zero pronouns and candidate antecedents interactively with Hierarchical Attention Mechanism
 - Using pairwise loss instead of cross entropy loss used in previous methods
 - Taking the constraint of correct-antecedent similarity into account for utilizing the chain information

+**A Shared-Private Model with Joint Learning and Predict-then-Extend Extraction for Targeted Sentiment Analysis.** First author, submitted to ACL 2020.

+- A shared-private network to exploit the relation between target extraction and target classification
+- An heuristic predict-then-extend algorithm for target extraction

 ### Projects